NexPlayer/iOS-SDK/track-selection.md

 The string should be displayed in a fixed-pitch font for best results.

 	*Returns*
-The content information formatted as astring.
+The content information is formatted as a string.

 * **streamsOfType(NXMediaType)**
 Returns a filtered list of streams containing only streams of a single specific type.